Prostitution in Australia: McGowan Government (2017–)

 In the election campaign of 2017, prostitution law reform was among the topics debated, and the Barnett government defeated with a return to power of the ALP.
 Public discussion of reform has continued since, with lobbying on both sides of the question, while a further review of the industry, following up on the 2010 (LASH) report, continued to recommend decriminalisation (The Law and Sex worker Health, LASH reports).

-Overseas territories
+Other minor territories of Australia

 Christmas Island

 Christmas Island is a former British colony, which was administered as part of the Colony of Singapore.
 The laws of Singapore, including prostitution law, were based on British law.
 In 1958, the sovereignty of the island was transferred to Australia.
 The ‘laws of the Colony of Singapore’ continued to be the law of the territory.
 The Territories Law Reform Act 1992 decreed that Australian federal law and the state laws of Western Australia be applicable to the Indian Ocean Territories, of which Christmas Island is a part.

 For the current situation see Western Australia.